mdblp/blip/README.md

 Et voila, the deployment starts.
 Of course you need credentials for the aws account you target ;)

 ## Documentation for developers

+:warning: this part below contains deprecated contents, inhereted from tidepool

 + [Blip developer guide](docs/StartHere.md)
     + [overview of features](docs/FeatureOverview.md)